Malaysia’s Transfer Pricing Rules: An Overview of Recent Changes and Their Impact

 For SMEs, which may not have the same level of resources as larger corporations, the compliance burden can be even more challenging.
 The cost of investing in internal compliance measures could place significant financial pressure on smaller businesses, especially those that engage in cross-border trade.

-Heightened Risk of Audits and Disputes
+Increased Risk of Audits and Disputes

 With the LHDN’s increased focus on transfer pricing compliance, businesses are now more likely to face audits and disputes if their transfer pricing practices are found to be lacking.